Rwothoromo/DevFinder/README.md

 Before running any of these commands, run `./gradlew clean` to clear any previous reports.

-To Generate a JaCoCo coverage report:
+To Generate a JaCoCo coverage report (Use unifiedCoverageReport for Circle CI):
 ```
 $ ./gradlew jacocoTestReport
 ```